Equine-Assisted Services: Horse-Inspired Healing & Growth

 What is Equine-Facilitated Psychotherapy?

 Equine-facilitated Psychotherapy (EFP) is a specific type of animal-assisted therapy.
-Animal-assisted therapy incorporates animals into experiential psychotherapy with specific activities that are designed to help achieve therapeutic goals.
+Animal-assisted therapy incorporates animals into experiential psychotherapy designed to help achieve therapeutic goals.
 In EFP, participants engage with horses to achieve personal and relational growth goals, in part through developing skills in mindfulness, body-awareness, self-reflection, authentic relating, and congruence (inner experiences matches outer expression).
 Topics that can be addressed through Equine-Assisted Services include but are not limited to:

 - Depression & Anxiety